Victoria Street railway station, New South Wales: History

 It opened on 5 April 1857.

 It is in about the same location as the first East Maitland station and marked the temporary terminus of the railway from Newcastle while the bridge over Wallis Creek was built.
-From 1906 to 1926 it was also an interchange station with the steam tramway line that ran from West to East Maitland.
+From 1906 to 1926, it was also an interchange station with the steam tramway line from West to East Maitland.

-The present building was built in 1877 and in 1914 the single platform was converted to an island platform and a footbridge added when the line was duplicated.
+The building was built in 1877, and in 1914, the single platform was converted to an island platform and a footbridge was added when the line was duplicated.
 The station footbridge was added along with the island conversion in 1914.

 From 2017 to 2018, under the Transport Access Program, Victoria Street Station received three new lifts, new canopies and signage, bike racks and improvements to the interchange areas.

-Platforms & services
+Platforms and services

 Victoria Street has one island platform with two faces.
-It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Muswellbrook, Scone, Telarah and Dungog.
+It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.

 Transport links

-Hunter Valley Buses operate five routes via Victoria Street station:
+Hunter Valley Buses operates five bus routes via Victoria Street station, under contract to Transport for NSW: